Financial Help for Disabled Persons

 Tax Deductions for Children with Disabilities

-Deductions can be taken for things like home improvements to accommodate a disability, medication, trips related to medical care, equipment and more.
+Deductions can be taken for home improvements to accommodate a disability, medication, medical care-related trips and more.

-- Dependent with a Disability Working at a Sheltered Workshop: Gross income can’t include income from the services the dependent child performs at the workshop.
+- Dependent with a Disability Working at a Sheltered Workshop: Family’s gross income can’t include the child’s workshop pay.

 - Adoption Credit: For parents who adopt a child with special needs.

-- EITC for Parents of Children with Disabilities: If the parent cares for a child in the home who is permanently and totally disabled, regardless of age.
+- EITC for Parents of Children with Disabilities: For parents who care for a permanently and totally disabled child (of any age) in the home.

 Grants for Children with Disabilities

-There are many nonprofit organizations that offer financial help for children with disabilities, including paying for equipment, medical visits, care and more.
-The best way to find a grant that suits your situation is to look online for grants for disabled children, or for your child’s specific disability.
+Many nonprofit organizations offer financial help for children with disabilities that may include paying for equipment, medical visits, care and more.
+The best way to find a grant that fits your situation is to look online for grants for disabled children, or for a specific disability.

-- The M.O.R.G.A.N.
-Project – Connects parents with resources and information, as well as provides financial assistance for travel related to medical care, medical equipment and more.
+The M.O.R.G.A.N.
+Project: Connects families with resources and provides financial assistance for medical-related travel and more.

-- Parker’s Purpose Foundation Assistance – Provides grants up to $1,000 for a family in immediate financial need because of medical expenses who has a child with a life-threatening illness or disability.
-Ohio residents get priority, but those from other states who are eligible can still get a grant.
+Parker’s Purpose Foundation Assistance: Provides grants up to $1,000 for families in immediate financial need because of medical expenses for child with a life-threatening illness or disability.
+Ohio residents get priority.

 Government Programs for Children with Disabilities